 When selling property, you want to make as much money as the value of your property will allow.
 To do this, there are times when your real agent may suggest inflating the value of the property in question.
 They will tell sellers that the property has a value that is much more than the market value.
 An honest real estate agent will not do this, despite the temptation to earn more.

 To check whether your real estate agent is giving you inflated values, you can check listings of comparable properties in your area or neighborhood.
-You can also contact licensed appraisers to conduct an appraisal on the property.
+You can also contact licensedto conduct an on the property.

 When it comes to making commitments with real estate agents, you have to take precautions and safeguards.
 You can check whether the figures and trends they mention are accurate and real.
 There are various ways to check the truthfulness of a real estate agent’s words, including checking with trusted and reliable websites and persons in the industry.
 The best real estate agents are honest and worthy of your trust.